aistabci/abci-docs/en/docs/abci-cloudstorage/encryption.md

 | CSE-C | Encryption with key managed on client side by user. |
 | CSE-KMS | Encryption with key registered to Key Management Service |

+!!! note
+    ABCI provides a create-encrypted-bucket command to create SSE-enabled buckets, but the create-encrypted-bucket command will be discontinued around August 2022.
+     Buckets previously created with the create-encrypted-bucket command can still be used.
+Deletion and configuration reference can be performed using the aws-cli command.

 ## Enabling Default Bucket Encryption